11 Surprising Facts About Peter Dinklage

 The modern man of Game of Thrones’s ancient world, the solitary railroad enthusiast of The Station Agent, the non-elf of Elf.
 Peter Dinklage is one of a kind.
-A leading man with strength, vulnerability, and a cartoonishly thick head of hair, he’s delivered a slew of memorable roles marked by a sardonic sense of humor.
+A leading man with strength, vulnerability, and a cartoonishly thick head of hair, he has delivered a slew of memorable roles marked by a sardonic sense of humor.
 He also managed to survive an eight-season bloodbath in Westeros.

 Like more than a few of his colleagues, Dinklage—who was born in Morristown, New Jersey, on June 11, 1969—caught the acting bug as an adolescent, appearing in a lead role in a performance of The Velveteen Rabbit in fifth grade.
 “When you get your first solo bow, that feels pretty good,” Dinklage told People.
 Despite its lack of rabbits, he also credited watching Sam Shepard’s True West in 1984 as a major inspiration to pursue acting as a profession.

 What does that genre blend sound like?
 Hard to say, but the band was called Whizzy, and they played CBGB, where Dinklage got the notable scar along the side of his face.
 "I was jumping around onstage and got accidentally kneed in the temple," he told Playboy.
 "I was like Sid Vicious, just bleeding all over the stage.
 Blood was going everywhere.
 I just grabbed a dirty bar napkin and dabbed my head and went on with the show.
 We didn’t care much about personal safety."

-Just before Dinklage made his way to the Golden Globes ceremony in 2012, where he was nominated for Game of Thrones in 2012, he spoke with his mom back in New Jersey, who told him, “Have fun, but have you seen Mildred Pierce?
+Just before Dinklage made his way to the Golden Globes ceremony in 2012, where he was nominated for Game of Thrones, Dinklage spoke with his mom back in New Jersey, who told him, “Have fun, but have you seen Mildred Pierce?
 Guy Pearce is so good.
 He’s gonna win.”
 He wryly noted how moms keep us all humble.

 Dinklage has been a vegetarian since childhood, and he has used his fame as a platform to speak out on animal rights issues.
 That includes telling Game of Thrones fans to stop adopting Huskies after the breed’s popularity (and abandonment rate) shot through the roof thanks to the show’s dire wolves.

 In Death at a Funeral, Dinklage played Peter, the American man who surprises a family by showing up at the patriarch’s funeral claiming to be the old man’s lover.
-The 2007 film, which was directed by Frank Oz with a stellar British ensemble, the movie was popular enough to warrant an American remake, and Dinklage returned to play the same role with a completely different cast and Neil LaBute as director.
+The 2007 film, which was directed by Frank Oz and featured a stellar cast of British actors, was popular enough to warrant an American remake.
+Dinklage returned to play the same role with a completely different cast and Neil LaBute as director.

 One morning in Los Angeles, Dinklage was walking down Melrose Avenue when he met eyes with a man on a motorcycle who pulled out into traffic, got hit by a car, and died.
 “It was in the morning, so there was no one around, you know?” he told Esquire.
 “It was empty, so there was this quiet moment where it was like I was the only person in the world who knew this guy was dead."